Lal Pathore: Plot

 Once Ambarish arrives, Hemada says that he is not feeling well and sends Ambarish and Sumita to see the Taj Mahal.
 He then follows them and spies on them.
 He hears only parts of their conversation and is convinced that Ambarish and Sumita still love each other.
 Hemada invites Ambarish to view the fort of Fatehpur Sikri with him on full moon night.

 Hemada puts on an act, which convinces Ambarish that the ghosts of the fort are real.
 He even fires 2 blanks at a person who was paid to act as a ghost.
 But then Hemada changed the blanks to real bullets in the rifle, as the next female ghost comes along.
 He gives the gun to Ambarish, who fires at the ghost, and it turns out to be Sumita, whom Hemada had also invited to the fort that night to complete the act.
 Before dying, Sumita tells Hemada that she only wished to be the mother of his children.
 He loses his mental balance.
 Hemada wants to kill himself, but Ambarish stops him and wrestles with him for the gun.
 In the chaos, Hemada shoots Ambarish, and he dies as well.
 The curse of Sonmai is completed.
 He wanders the fort waiting for Sumita's ghost on every full moon night.
-But it is revealed that Madhuri is alive and she is the one who plays the role of Sunita to give solace to Gyan.
+But it is revealed that Madhuri is alive and she is the one who plays the role of Sunita to give solace to Hemada.